Hauntingly Beautiful Canadian Photography: 20+ Shots That Showcase the Spooky Side of the Great White North

 Joyce Stolte of Edmonton captured these low-flying clouds near the North Saskatchewan River.
 They may look beautiful from afar, but we wouldn’t want to drive through them!

-You can see more of Joyce’s gorgeous snaps in this gallery of great Canadian fall photography.
+You can see more of Joyce’s gorgeous snaps in this showcase of autumn in Canada.

 This dilapidated farmhouse captured by Deb Sandau of Red Deer, Alberta, seems abandoned.
 But look a bit closer and you’ll find it’s anything but.
 Brrrr!

 In the mood for a scary story or two?
-Check out the best ghost walks across Canada.
+Check out the best ghost tours across Canada.

 The King of Limbs

 Here’s another submission by Deb Sandau, who proves with this photo that even the most harmless-looking trees can take a sinister turn in black and white.
-Don’t miss this great advice for taking beautiful black and white photos.
+Don’t miss these expert photography tips for taking beautiful black and white photos.

 Something Wicked This Way Comes